 A couple weeks ago, I was browsing Reddit on my lunch break and saw a post that caught my attention.
 It was the perfect example of that legendary “Great Content” that SEOs love to talk about, and it was going fully viral.
 Because no one had commented on the SEO/content marketing side of it, and because the post was only six hours old, I decided to whip up my fastest blog post to date.
-It took a little over an hour to write and post it through all of our regular channels, and then I was back to work on our clients’ sites (my calendar says I was working on Miguel Palma’s site, and who am I to argue.)
+It took a little over an hour to write and post it through all of our regular channels, and then I was back to work on our clients’ sites.

 The next day, a pair of pingbacks arrived from two blogs I’ve never seen before.
 They were both on the funkier end of the spectrum, so I didn’t spend too much time looking at them.
 If I did, I may have noticed that they were both ripoffs of a Huffington Post article.

 It wasn’t until another day or two went by that I noticed our blog was getting a little more traffic than usual, so I decided to take a look at our traffic sources.
 Lo and behold, we were getting a healthy bit of traffic from huffingtonpost.com.
-I ran the site through my personal favorite backlinks checking tool, Ahrefs, and found the link immediately.
+I ran the site through Ahrefs and found the link immediately.

 Big Whoop.
 How Does That Help Me?